-Just like in the last version of HDR projects professional we shall start after the uploading of images directly in post-processing.
-Here we control the tone mapping of the images, before editing the results with filters and
+Just like in the last version of HDR projects professional, after the uploading of images we dive right into post-processing.
+Here we control the tone mapping of the images, before editing the results with filters and effects.

 Left side of the post-processing screen: